TDShah26/Quant-Algo-ML/README.md

 - **Scikit-learn**: Machine learning library for model training.
 - **Matplotlib/Seaborn**: Data visualization libraries.

+## Code Comments
+- All code in this repository has been commented line by line to enhance understanding and readability.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the LICENSE file for more details.

 ## Acknowledgements
 - Special thanks to the open-source community for the resources and tools.